a11smiles/WellArchitected-OpenHack/challenges/ch0/README.md

 3. Search for the VM by its name listed in the table above.
 4. Use a Remote Desktop Connection (RDP) to connect to the server you choose by using its Public IP address.

-The _administrator_ credentials for the virtual machines are:
+The _administrator_  credentials (RDP) for all virtual machines are:

 * Username: **cloudadmin**
 * Password: **Pass@word1234!**